AfremYarbug/fund-me-fcc/README.md

 - Gas Estimation Failed
   - Someone should make an article explaining this error

-## Basic Solidity: Arrays & Structs II
+## (04:21:59): Basic Solidity - Arrays & Structs II

+- keep track of all the people who sends us money
+- datastructure to keep track
+- array of addresses named funders
+- see how much ether a user funded

 - [msg.sender](https://docs.soliditylang.org/en/latest/cheatsheet.html?highlight=msg.sender)